kathianadiaz/DQB/README.md

 ### DQN Architecture:
 First, the user writes the DQN source code on a .txt file called DQB_script.
 The user then runs the DQB_blackbox which reads the source file, tokenizes it, parses it and generates the intermediate Python code.
 The intermediate code creates, initializes, compiles, and trains the agent.
 Finally, the user is able to observe the agent's training process having the option to display the environment as it trains and the model's status episode by episode.

+### Tools and Libraries
+- TensorFlow: is an end-to-end open source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.
+- Keras: Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+It was developed with a focus on enabling fast experimentation.
+- Gym: Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+It makes no assumptions about the structure of your agent, and is compatible with any numerical computation library, such as TensorFlow or Theano.
+- PLY: PLY is an implementation of lex and yacc parsing tools for Python
+-Others: h5py, numpy, skimage, atari-py

 ## Video example